"No man should be allowed to be President who does not understand hogs."President Harry S. Truman

 In veal and lamb, riblets can refer to the ends of the ribs.
 Then there are the riblets by Gardenburger (at right) described thusly on their website: "Juicy and tender veggie riblets with a slow-cooked, hickory-smoked flavor.
 And don't forget the smoky BBQ sauce.
 Cowboys never ate this good."
 If they did, they would be called soyboys.

 Rib roast (a.k.a. bone-in pork loin rib roast, a.k.a. bone-in loin rib roast, a.k.a. center cut rib roast, a.k.a. prime rib of pork).
 This is the whole pork loin muscle, up to 2' long and 6" thick, with the baby back ribs attached.
 You can buy the whole roast or sections.
 Sections of 5-8 bones are typical.
 The loin meat is lean and tender, so it should be not cooked to the high internal temps as rib slabs.
 Most books and websites say the internal temp should be 160°F but that's a recipe for cardboard.
-You can take it off at 140°F and let the temp rise to 145°F as it rests for about 15 minutes to allow the juices to re-absorb into the meat fibers.
-Trichinosis is killed at 140°F, but not to worry, there are only about five cases of trichinosis a year from pork in the US and most of them come from uninspected homegrown hogs.
-At 140°F there will be a hint of pink, and the meat will be moist and juicy.
-Rob roasts are always bone in.
+You can take it off at 135 to 140°F. Trichinosis is killed at 140°F, but not to worry, there are only about five cases of trichinosis a year from pork in the US and most of them come from uninspected homegrown hogs.
+There will be a hint of pink, and the meat will be moist and juicy.
+Rib roasts are always bone in.
 Without the bone they are called loin roasts.
 The center cut rib roast, with 6 to 8 bones, is the most desirable and expensive portion.
 A rib roast can be cut into rib chops with a bone in each and these are great grilled, especially if brined for about an hour first.